Ota Tokyo, Japan Travel Guide

 Much of the city developed on reclaimed land.

-Easy access to Hakone and Mount Fuji.
+Convenient access to Hakone and Mount Fuji.

 Yokohama faced immense destruction twice in the 20th century, first by the Great Kanto Earthquake of 1923, and then by Allied bombing during World War II.
 Each time, the city rebuilt itself, stronger and more current, demonstrating its persistent spirit and commitment to progress.

 The foreign presence remains a tangible part of Yokohama's identity.
-The Yamate Bluff district, with its Western-style houses and churches, provides a look into the lives of early foreign residents, providing a rich context for understanding Japan's journey to becoming a global power.
+The Yamate Bluff district, with its Western-style houses and churches, provides a peek into the lives of early foreign residents, providing a rich context for understanding Japan's journey to becoming a global power.

 Yokohama's museums, like the Yokohama Archives of History, carefully preserve and present this unique narrative, providing insights into its role as a crucible of contemporaryization.
 The city's the history offorms its multifaceted dining options, it's building design variety, and its open character.